-For type checking on the Scheme side, a tag can be specified within a foreign type specification.
-The tag must be #f or a symbol.
-When it is not specified the tag defaults to a symbol whose name, as returned by symbol->string, is the C type declaration for that type.
-For example the default tag for the type '(pointer (pointer char))' is the symbol 'char\\'.
-Two foreign types are compatible (i.e. can be converted from one to the other) if they have identical tags or if at least one of the tags is #f.
-For the safest code the #f tag should be used sparingly, as it completely bypasses type checking.
-The external representation of Scheme foreign objects (used by the write procedure) contains the tag if it is not #f, and the hexadecimal address denoted by the internal pointer, for example '#<char\\ #2 0x2AAC535C>'.
+For the safest code a tags field of #f should be used sparingly, as it completely bypasses type checking.
+The external representation of Scheme foreign objects (used by the write procedure) contains the primary tag (if the tags field is not #f), and the hexadecimal address denoted by the internal pointer, for example '#<char\\ #2 0x2AAC535C>'.
 Note that the hexadecimal address is in C notation, which can be easily transferred to a C debugger with a "cut-and-paste".

 A release-function can also be specified within a foreign type specification.
-The release-function must be #f or a string naming a C function with a single parameter of type 'void\' (in which the internal pointer is passed) and with a result of type '\\\SCMOBJ' (for returning an error code).
+The release-function must be #f or a string naming a C function with a single parameter of type 'void\' (in which the internal pointer is passed) and with a result of type '\\\\SCMOBJ' (for returning an error code).
 When the release-function is not specified or is #f a default function is constructed by the C-interface.
-This default function does nothing in the case of the pointer and nonnull-pointer types (deallocation is not the responsibility of the C-interface) and returns the fixnum '\\FIX(\\NO\ERR)' to indicate no error.
-In the case of the struct, union and type types, the default function reclaims the copy on the C heap referenced by the internal pointer (when using a C++ compiler this is done using 'delete (type\) internal-pointer', which calls the destructor of type if it is a class) and returns '\\FIX(\\NO\ERR)'.
+This default function does nothing in the case of the pointer and nonnull-pointer types (deallocation is not the responsibility of the C-interface) and returns the fixnum '\\\FIX(\\\NO\ERR)' to indicate no error.
+In the case of the struct, union and type types, the default function reclaims the copy on the C heap referenced by the internal pointer (when using a C++ compiler this is done using 'delete (type\) internal-pointer', which calls the destructor of type if it is a class) and returns '\\\FIX(\\\NO\ERR)'.
 In many situations the default release-function will perform the appropriate cleanup for the foreign type.
 However, in certain cases special operations (such as decrementing a reference count, removing the object from a table, etc) must be performed.
 For such cases a user supplied release-function is needed.

 The release-function is invoked at most once for any foreign object.
 After the release-function is invoked, the foreign object is considered "released" and can no longer be used in a foreign type conversion.
 When the garbage collector detects that a foreign object is no longer reachable by the program, it will invoke the release-function if the foreign object is not yet released.
 When there is a need to release the foreign object promptly, the program can explicitly call (foreign-release! obj) which invokes the release-function if the foreign object is not yet released, and does nothing otherwise.
-The call (foreign-released? obj) returns a boolean indicating whether the foreign object obj has been released yet or not.
-Finally, the call (foreign-address obj) returns the address denoted by the internal pointer of foreign object obj or 0 if it has been released.
+The call (foreign-released?

+obj) returns a boolean indicating whether the foreign object obj has been released yet or not.
+The call (foreign-address obj) returns the address denoted by the internal pointer of foreign object obj or 0 if it has been released.
+The call (foreign? obj) tests that obj is a foreign object.
+Finally the call (foreign-tags obj) returns the list of tags of foreign object obj, or #f.